tucher/cpp_json_reflection/README.md

 - To use JSON array, use this technique:

         using ArrayFieldT = JS<ContainerT<T>>;
-    Where T is type already wrapped into JS<> and ContainerT is std::list, std::vector or something compatible.
+    Where T is type already wrapped into JS<> and ContainerT is std::list, std::vector, std::array or something compatible.

 - Initialisation: